Restrict Employees From Exporting Salesforce Data

 Step 1: App Whitelisting must be set up by Salesforce for your Org.
-The Admin(s) of your instance needs to submit a case or call Salesforce to have this feature is enabled.
+The Admin(s) of your instance needs to submit a case or call Salesforce to have this feature enabled.

 After Salesforce has enabled App Whitelisting in your Org, you can assign certain Profiles and Permission Sets access to specific Apps.
 For the purpose of the next few steps, we’ll use Data Loader as an example.
 While it’s a commonly used and very powerful App, not every User should have access to it.

 Step 1: Under “Managed Connected Apps”, click edit next to Dataloader Partner.

 Step 2: Under OAuth policies, Permitted Users select “Admin approved users are pre-authorized”.

 Step 3: Under “Manager Connected Apps” if you click the Data Loader label to bring up the Connected App Detail, you may assign Profiles and Permission Sets to have access to the App.

 We hope you learned a few ways you can add friction to Users exporting data from Salesforce.
 If you enjoyed this post then you may also like our post on the Top Five Salesforce Security Tips to Make Your Instance More Secure.